poirier/cheat/vue.rst

   that every time you dispatch an action, you can (and must) assume it's going to run asynchronously and code appropriately.

-* It's often a good idea to resist putting things into the store unless you have to.
+* Resist putting things into the store unless you have to.
 It is, essentially, a big global variable.
 Some reasons I think you might reasonably put things into the store: